fgeorges/mlproj-web/src/user-commands.md

 Sends a PUT request using the given parameters and payload.

+    apis.eval(params, options)

+Evaluates a piece of JavaScript or XQuery on the server.

+The argument `options` is an object with exactly one of the properties `javascript` or `xquery` (both strings), and optionally the property `vars` (which is itself an object, representing a set of key/value pairs, passed as parameters to the evaluated code).

+The argument `options` may also contain the property `database`, which is then the name of the content database to evaluate the code against.
+In order to use IDs from the environ files, instead of hard-coding it, the name can be retrieve using e.g. `env.database('content').name`.

 **Source sets**

 The `Apis` object gives you access to the source sets.